 MAUGUE, CLAUDE, notary, clerk of court, deputy to the attorney-general; b. c.
 1646 in the parish of Saint-Amand, diocese of Clermont-Ferrand (Auvergne), son of Antoine Maugue, merchant, and of Françoise Rigaud; d.
+9 Nov.
 1696 at Montreal.

 He was summoned to Montreal in 1677, and succeeded Bénigne Basset in the office of court clerk of the jurisdiction; he held this post for seven years, while continuing to function as a notary.
 In 19 years he signed some 3,000 acts, which have come down to us in a perfect state of preservation.

-In October 1679, at Montreal, he had married Louise Jousset, who was married again in 1698, to Jean de La Sague.
+On 24 Oct.1679, at Montreal, he had married Louise Jousset, who was married again in 1698, to Jean de La Sague.

-AJM, Greffe de Claude Mangue, 1677–96.
-AJQ, Greffe de Claude Mangue, 16 mai 1674–20 juin 1679. É.-Z. Massicotte, “Les tribunaux et les officiers de justice sous le régime français,” BRH, XXXVII (1931), 127.
-J.-É. Roy, Histoire du notariat, I. Tanguay, Dictionnaire, I, 422,
+AJM, Greffe de Claude Maugue, 1677–96.
+AJQ, Greffe de Claude Maugue, 16 mai 1674–20 juin 1679. É.-Z. Massicotte, “Les tribunaux et les officiers de justice sous le régime français,” BRH, XXXVII (1931), 127.
+J.-É. Roy, Histoire du notariat, I. Tanguay, Dictionnaire, I, 422.

 Revisions based on:

 Bibliothèque et Arch.
 Nationales du Québec, Centre d’arch. de Montréal, CE601-S51, 24 oct.
 1679, 10 nov.
 1696; Centre d’arch. de Québec, CN301-S266, 17 avril 1673.